urbit/docs/tutorials/arvo/parsing.md

 For example, if you wish to feed the entire `tape` `"abc"` into a parser, you would pass it as the `nail` `[[1 1] "abc"]`.
-If the parser successfully parses the first character, the `nail` it returns will be `[[2 1] "bc"]` (though we note that parser outputs are actually `edge`s which contain a `nail`, see the following).
+If the parser successfully parses the first character, the `nail` it returns will be `[[1 2] "bc"]` (though we note that parser outputs are actually `edge`s which contain a `nail`, see the following).
+The `nail` only matters for book-keeping reasons - it could be any value here since it doesn't refer to a specific portion of the string being input, but only what has theoretically already been parsed up to that point.

 ### `edge`

 ```hoon
 ++  edge  [p=hair q=(unit [p=* q=nail])]
 ```
 An `edge` is the output of a parser.
-If the parse succeeded, `p` is the location of the original input `tape `up to which the text has been parsed.
-If the parse failed, `p` will be the first `hair` at which the parse failed.
+If parsing succeeded, `p` is the location of the original input `tape `up to which the text has been parsed.
+If parsing failed, `p` will be the first `hair` at which parsing failed.

-`q` may be `~`, indicating that the parse has failed .
+`q` may be `~`, indicating that parsing has failed .
-If the parse did not fail, `p.q` is the data structure that is the result of the parse up to this point, while `q.q` is the `nail` which contains the remainder of what is to be parsed.
+If parsing did not fail, `p.q` is the data structure that is the result of the parse up to this point, while `q.q` is the `nail` which contains the remainder of what is to be parsed.
 If `q` is not null, `p` and `p.q.q` are identical.